dannyhammer/toad/README.md

-  moves          Shows all legal moves in the current position, or for a specific piece option         Display the current value of the specified option perft          Performs a perft on the current position at the supplied depth, printing total node count psqt           Outputs the Piece-Square table value for the provided piece at the provided square, scaled with the endgame weight splitperft     Performs a split perft on the current position at the supplied depth help           Print this message or the help of the given subcommand(s)
+  moves          Shows all legal moves in the current position, or for a specific piece option         Display the current value of the specified option perft          Performs a perft on the current position at the supplied depth, printing total node count place          Place a piece on the provided square psqt           Outputs the Piece-Square table value for the provided piece at the provided square, scaled with the endgame weight splitperft     Performs a split perft on the current position at the supplied depth take           Remove the piece at the provided square help           Print this message or the help of the given subcommand(s)
 ```